-In this paper, I have explored the dynamics of consumer adoption of a matching platform for sanitation services in Dakar, Senegal.
-I have shown that short-run subsidies designed to induce households to source mechanized desludgings through the matching platform had lasting impacts on household demand for the platform, and I provide evidence consistent with within-neighborhood spillovers in platform demand.
+In this paper, I explore the dynamics of consumer adoption of a matching platform for sanitation services in Dakar, Senegal.
+I show that short-run subsidies designed to induce households to source mechanized desludgings through the matching platform had lasting impacts on household demand for the platform, and I provide evidence consistent with within-neighborhood spillovers in platform demand.
 This is an important market to study consumer decisions: by reducing search costs and increasing the convenience of sourcing a mechanized desludging, the matching platform may induce households to switch away from using manual desludging to empty their septic pits.

-My paper has implications for the design of optimal sanitation policy, and more broadly for our understanding of the role of short-run subsidies in driving longer-run technology adoption.
+My paper has implications for the design of optimal sanitation and environmental policy in the presence of externalities, and more broadly for our understanding of the role of short-run subsidies in driving longer-run technology adoption.
 In this case, past exposure to subsidies increased use of the matching platform both when it was and was not subsidized.
 As previous work has shown, this is not universally true in other health and sanitation contexts (Dupas, 2014b; Fischer et al., 2019; Bensch and Peters, 2020; Carter et al., 2021; Meriggi et al., 2021).

-For policymakers interested in increasing adoption of matching platforms, and for firms seeking to establish these platforms, my results suggest a role for short-run subsidies.
-Taken together with the results of Johnson and Lipscomb (2021), targeted short-term discounts for the poorest households may be a cost-effective strategy for inducing longer-run behavioral change, perhaps re-occurring periodically to reinforce the longer-run change.
+For policymakers interested in increasing adoption of matching platforms to address market frictions, and for firms seeking to establish these platforms, my results suggest a role for short-run subsidies.
+Taken together with the results of Johnson and Lipscomb (2021), targeted short-term discounts for the poorest households may be a particularly cost-effective strategy for inducing longer-run behavioral change, perhaps re-occurring periodically to reinforce the longer-run change.
 Furthermore, I show that these effects of these subsidies may spill over within neighborhoods, inducing new households to adopt the platform in addition to sparking persistent changes in demand among recipients.
 Subsidies may also be particularly effective when geographically concentrated, as suggested by the spatial heterogeneity I observe in my results.

-Future work could further explore the link between adoption of the matching platform and switching towards mechanized desludging itself.
+Future work could explore the link between the availability of matching platforms and underlying household decisions.
+These platforms may have an outsized impact on markets if they provide consumers with a useful outside option, even if not all users end up using the platform for their service.
 Do matching platforms like the one studied in this paper represent an opportunity to reduce behaviors with costly health externalities, or do they primarily capture interest from consumers who would already have chosen the more sanitary option to desludge their pits?
 The data used for this paper do not permit me to conclude with certainty that the increase in platform adoption represents an overall reduction in manual desludging.
 Nevertheless, the magnitude of the change in adoption would represent a substantial improvement in health conditions in previously-subsidized neighborhood if it did correspond to changes in overall desludging behavior.